jhpyle/docassemble/_docs/docker.md

 on the [Docker] container.

 The `jhpyle/docassemble` tag refers to a [Docker] image that is [hosted on Docker Hub].
-The image is about 4GB in size.
-It is an [automated build] based on the "master" branch of the [docassemble repository] on [GitHub].
+The image is about 2GB in size, and when it runs, the container uses about 10GB of hard drive space.
+The `jhpyle/docassemble` image is based on the "master" branch of the [docassemble repository] on [GitHub].
+It is rebuilt every time the minor version of **docassemble** increases.

 ## Shutting down